Skip to main content

 Custom metrics allow you to define specific evaluation criteria for your LLM applications.
 Galileo supports two types of custom metrics:

-• Registered custom metrics: Server-side metrics that can be shared across your organization
+• Registered custom metrics: Metrics that can be shared across your organization

-• Local metrics: Local metrics that run in your notebook environment
+• Local metrics: Metrics that run in your local notebook environment

 Registered custom metrics

-Registered custom metrics run in Galileo’s backend environment and can be used across your organization.
+Registered custom metrics are stored and run in Galileo’s environment and can be used across your organization.

 You can create a registered custom metric either through the Python SDK or directly in the Galileo UI.
 Let’s walk through the UI approach: